yash150204/Yash_Agrawal/pages/extended_essay.md

 ## Useful Links
 ### [Proteolytic Enzymes = Protein Digestion by Pepsin (HINDI) Biochemistry By Solution Pharmacy](https://www.youtube.com/watch?v=_BPEuLcR4_I)
 ### [Pepsin digestion of protein experiment](https://www.youtube.com/watch?v=OgMBQVt0mz4)
+### [[https://thesciencecodex.files.wordpress.com/2017/01/ardon-pillay-003400-0082-final-biology-extended-essay.pdf][Sample EE - How do different Nitrogen-Phosphorus-Potassium (NPK) ratios (1:1:1, 2:1:1, 2:2:1 and water) in aqueous fertilisers affect growth (as measured through a mitotic index) of the onion (Allium cepa), over a 5- week period, in a hydroponics set up?]]
 ## **Procedure Research** [LINK](https://user.eng.umd.edu/~nsw/ench485/lab3.htm)
+### TODO Make Procedure suitable to your experiment
+###
 ### TODO Effect of thyroxine on the rate of digestion
+### TODO The control experiment
-### 1. Make a 10g\L protein mixture by dissolving casein (Sigma) in water
+### Make a 10g\L protein mixture by dissolving casein (Sigma) in water
-### 2. Make a saturated protease solution by adding 0.5 g of powder protease to 1 litre of water.
+### Make a saturated protease solution by adding 0.5 g of powder protease to 1 litre of water.
-### 3. Spin the solution in a centrifuge to separate the undissolved powder.
+### Spin the solution in a centrifuge to separate the undissolved powder.
 Keep the supernatant.
-### 4. Mix equal volumes of protein solution and protease solution obtained in Step 1 and Step 2.
+### Mix equal volumes of protein solution and protease solution obtained in Step 1 and Step 2.
 Note the time at the start of the hydrolysis reaction.
 ### TODO Thyroxine addition
 ### Add half the volume of 5% crushed seaweed solution.
 #### TODO How will you be getting the seaweed?